newchuyalong/libgdx-learning/Gradle-and-Eclipse.md

 ### Importing to Eclipse
 Using the Gradle project with Eclipse can be done in two ways:

-* Generate Eclipse projects on the command line and import them into Eclipse
+* Generate Eclipse projects on the command line and import them to Eclipse
 * Install the Eclipse Gradle Integration and load the Gradle projects directly

 #### Generating and Importing Eclipse projects